String Quartet No. 9 (Villa-Lobos)

-String Quartet No. 9 is part of a series of seventeen works in the medium by the Brazilian composer Heitor Villa-Lobos, and was written in 1945.
-A performance lasts approximately 25 minutes.
+String Quartet No. 9 is part of a series of seventeen works in the medium by the Brazilian composer Heitor Villa-Lobos.

-History

 Villa-Lobos composed his Ninth Quartet in Rio de Janeiro in 1945.
 It was first performed in London in 1947, but the exact date, place, and performers are not known.
 The first performance in the composer's native country took place at the Auditório do MEC in Rio de Janeiro on 25 April 1960, as part of the Festival Villa-Lobos.
 The performers on this occasion were the Quarteto de Cordas da Rádio MEC.
 The score is dedicated to Mindinha (Arminda Neves d'Almeida), the composer's companion for the last 23 years of his life.

+A typical performance lasts approximately 25 minutes.

 Analysis

 The quartet consists of four movements: